Rsync: Determining which parts of a file have changed

-The rsync utility uses an algorithm invented by Australian computer programmer Andrew Tridgell for efficiently transmitting a structure (such as a file) across a communications link when the receiving computer already has a similar, but not identical, version of the same structure.

 The recipient splits its copy of the file into chunks and computes two checksums for each chunk: the MD5 hash, and a weaker but easier to compute 'rolling checksum'.
 It sends these checksums to the sender.

 The sender computes the checksum for each rolling section in its version of the file having the same size as the chunks used by the recipient's.
 While the recipient calculates the checksum only for chunks starting at full multiples of the chunk size, the sender calculates the checksum for all sections starting at any address.
 If any such rolling checksum calculated by the sender matches a checksum calculated by the recipient, then this section is a candidate for not transmitting the content of the section, but only the location in the recipient's file instead.
 In this case, the sender uses the more computationally expensive MD5 hash to verify that the sender's section and recipient's chunk are equal.
 Note that the section in the sender may not be at the same start address as the chunk at the recipient.
 This allows efficient transmission of files which differ by insertions and deletions.
-The sender then sends the recipient those parts of its file that did not match, along with information on where to merge existing blocks into the recipient's version.
-This makes the copies identical.

-The rolling checksum used in rsync is based on Mark Adler's adler-32 checksum, which is used in zlib, and is itself based on Fletcher's checksum.

-If the sender's and recipient's versions of the file have many sections in common, the utility needs to transfer relatively little data to synchronize the files.
-If typical data compression algorithms are used, files that are similar when uncompressed may be very different when compressed, and thus the entire file will need to be transferred.
-Some compression programs, such as gzip, provide a special "rsyncable" mode which allows these files to be efficiently rsynced, by ensuring that local changes in the uncompressed file yield only local changes in the compressed file.

-Rsync supports other key features that aid significantly in data transfers or backup.
-They include compression and decompression of data block by block using Zstandard, LZ4, or zlib, and support for protocols such as ssh and stunnel.
+Criticism

+When rsync was updated to 3.4.3 on May 20, 2026, several users reported being unable to perform incremental file backups.
+Those users found that since rsync 3.4.1, dozens of git commits have been performed by "tridge and claude," with Anthropic's Claude being used in the coding process.
+This led to a user to post a GitHub issue called Please Do Not Vibe Fuck Up This Software, which spread to other social media sites like Reddit, leading to debates over AI-generated code getting accepted into critical open source infrastructure.

+In response, Tridge published a blog post called rsync and outrage, in which he states he used AI to add test suites and "defence-in-depth hardening techniques" to the code.
+Tridge also stated that OpenBSD's openrsync, an alternate implementation of rsync that some users were planning to switch to, fails the AI-assisted test suite; this statement was criticized by OSNews editor Thom Holwerda as being "childish and unnecessary, and reeks of insecurity".